pra-mesh/learning-JS/nodejs/readme.md

     "dev":"nodemon index.js",
     "start":"node index.js"
   ```

 14. npm run dev to start in developer mode / npm run start to run in production mode.

+_NPX can be used to check locally added package_